-168. The individualised learner record (ILR) is used by institutions (other than those recording data using the school census) to record all relevant funding data about ESFA-funded students.
-More information can be found in the specification of the Individualised Learner Record 2020 to 2021.
+168. The ILR is used by institutions (other than those recording data using the school census) to record all relevant funding data about ESFA-funded students.
+More information can be found in the specification of the Individualised Learner Record 2021 to 2022.